This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Consider a cube in water.
 Like a die, cubes have six sides.
 Cutting that cube into quarters produces 4 x 6 = 24 sides, which gives us 18 new surfaces exposed to the water.
 Repeating that process of quartering will increase the exposed surfaces exponentially.

 Another handy way to speed up your composting is to create a wetting agent made from beer.
-By mixing a medium bottle of beer, a can of sugar-containing soda, and half a cup of ammonia with two gallons of water, you have an effective compost Kickstarter.
+You have an effective compost Kickstarter by mixing a medium bottle of beer, a can of sugar-containing soda, and half a cup of ammonia with two gallons of water.

 What leaves should not be composted?

-The general rule of thumb, non-scientific approach, is to stick to using thinner leaves.
-The following is a list of trees and shrubs whose foliage have thicker leaves and are higher in lignin content:
+The general rule of thumb, a non-scientific approach, is using thinner leaves.
+The following is a list of trees and shrubs whose foliage has thicker leaves and are higher in lignin content:

 - Birch